How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Apply your standard value per interaction rate

 Expected Results: 65% of marketers repurpose webinar content, with properly executed repurposing strategies generating 3-5x additional value from the original investment.
+Analyzing repurposed content, including webinar recordings, provides valuable insights that can inform future webinar content and improve overall results.

 Metric 7: Brand Awareness and Thought Leadership Impact